DouglasKrouth/korwarder/README.md

 # korwarder (maybe rename to "korridor")?

 **Goal** : Create a simple-to-use, out-of-cluster, terminal based ui (and TUI?) that simplifies using port-forwards from the command line.
+This project does not do anything fancy with the Kubernetes API/SDK, just calls `kubectl` directly to handle any `port-forward` operations.

 **Core functionality**
 1. Ability to save, edit, delete port-forward commands
 2. Check running port-forwards